The Brightest Tactical flashlights

 It’s a definite powerhouse with its 5000-lumen rating, yet despite using a Cree XHP70.2 LED which is normally floody, it maintains a respectable 480 meters while maintaining a fairly svelte figure for such a powerful tactical light.

-The L35 kit comes with an Acebeam-branded 5100 mAh 21700 battery and has a built-in USB-C charging port.
-But if you have some spare unprotected, flat top 21700 batteries around, you are good to go.
+The L35 kit has an Acebeam-branded 5100 mAh 21700 battery and a built-in USB-C charging port.
+But you are good to go if you have some spare unprotected, flat-top 21700 batteries.
 Flat tops work as well.

 If you’re in the market for a fairly compact high-output flashlight, do yourself a favor and check out the Acebeam L35 – this thing is awesome!